 - 8.3.1 On 21 September 2015 the applicant requested an extension until 16 October 2015 to respond, which I granted.
-He also asked if a report of any sort had been produced by the determinations referee, and if so that be released to parties (refer sections 9.1.2 and 9.1.3). - 8.3.2 On 21 October 2015 the applicant replied that the second draft was not accepted and that he was not requesting a further hearing.
-He asked that the determination acknowledge and take account of his comments, which were provided in an attachment; a summary of these is provided below. - 8.3.3 I have considered the points raised and amended the draft as appropriate.
-The applicant's concerns regarding the determination process are dealt with in the following section 9, and issues relating to the matter for determination are dealt with in sections 10 or 13, with any issues relating to the NZSEE guidelines in section 11.
+He also asked if a report of any sort was produced by the expert referee that this be released to parties (refer sections 9.1.2 and 9.1.3). - 8.3.2 On 21 October 2015 the applicant replied that the second draft was not accepted and he was not requesting a further hearing.
+He asked that the determination acknowledge and take account of his comments, which were provided in an attachment: a summary of these is below. - 8.3.3 I have considered the points raised and amended the draft as appropriate.
+The applicant's concerns regarding the determination process are dealt with in the following section 9, and issues relating to the matter for determination are dealt with in sections 10 or 11, with any issues relating to the NZSEE guidelines in section 12.